shiroishimatora/shiroishimatora.github.io/docs/_posts/2023-06-25-floppy-disk-labels.md

 This design was easier to recreate, though I still had to heavily mess around with kerning and stretching text vertically to get the appearance correct.

 ![Recreating Mac icons][image-8]
 For the icons, I made a 32x32 pixel canvas in Pixelmator Pro and increased the zoom by a ridiculous amount.
-I then recreated each icon pixel-by-pixel, turned off the grid overlay, and took a screenshot of the canvas.
-I trimmed the screenshot down to a perfect square and effectively have a 2048x2048 pixel art icon.
+I then recreated each icon pixel-by-pixel then turned off the grid overlay and took a screenshot of the canvas.
+I trimmed the screenshot down to a perfect square and effectively left me with a 2048x2048 FatBits icon.
 ![MacWrite icon][image-9]

 ## The third era: Trying to appear more professional